Absolventa/best_boy/README.md

     has_a_best_boy

-This will log create and delete event for each instance.
+This will log "create" and "delete" event for each instance.

 In controller context:

     best_boy_event object, event

 This will log custom events for a object and a event phrase.
-If no Object is givin, it will raise an exception as well as if no event is provided.
+If no Object is given, it will raise an exception as well as if no event is provided.

 BestBoyEvent table